What is the Motherboard of a Computer? Its Types, Components, or Parts

 Storage Devices

-Storage devices and SSDs to the motherboard allow your computer to read and write data to and from these storage devices.
+Storage devices and SSDs connected to the motherboard allow your computer to read and write data to and from these storage devices.

 BIOS/UEFI Chip